Death of Aristotelis Goumas: Reaction

 Initial reports in the Albania news media characterized the incident as a traffic accident resulting from road rage.
-However, Albanian Prime Minister Sali Berisha issued an unusually strong condemnation of the incident, calling the incident an "act of extreme and blind fanaticism" and demanding that police authorities make every effort to find the perpetrators and bring them to justice.
+Albanian Prime Minister Sali Berisha issued a strong condemnation of the incident, calling it an "act of extreme and blind fanaticism" and demanding that police authorities make every effort to find the perpetrators and bring them to justice.
 The death of Goumas was also condemned by the main opposition Albanian Socialist Party and the Socialist Movement for Integration party.

 The ethnic Greek mayor of Himarë, Vasil Bollano, spoke of a "premeditated crime" as the suspects had been "provoking the victim for days".

-Vangjel Dule, leader of the Unity for Human Rights Party, which champions the rights Greek minority in Albania, called for restructuring of the police force in Himarë, and for greater recruitment of local Himariotes to the local force.
+Vangjel Dule, leader of the Unity for Human Rights Party, which champions the rights of the Greek minority in Albania, called for restructuring of the police force in Himarë, and for greater recruitment of local Himariotes to the local force.

 The death was reported by all major news outlets in Greece, and was strongly condemned by the Greek government.
 George Papandreou, the Prime Minister of Greece, strongly condemned the incident, adding that "the rise of nationalism among extremist groups targeting the Greek minority in Albania is a very serious matter".
 Greek Foreign Ministry spokesman Dimitris Delavekouras said that the perpetrators acted out of ethnic prejudice and that such incidents were designed to stir ethnic tensions and undermine Greek-Albanian relations.
 He called for "swift and proper" justice and further underlined that respect for minorities is one of the conditions for EU membership.
 The main opposition New Democracy (ND) party and the Communist Party of Greece (KKE) also sharply condemned the incident and called on the Greek government to take all necessary measures to ensure that a full investigation and judicial actions are taken.
 The issue was brought to the European Parliament by three Parliamentary Questions.